-The ophthalmic films are usually prescribed with the preposition "cum".
+The ophthalmic films are usually prescribed with the preposition cum.
 The prescription regulations for the ophthalmic films are the following.
-The verb Recĭpe is followed by the Accusative plural forms lamellas (or membranulas) ophthalmicas, the drug name in the Genitive, the preposition "cum" with the active pharmaceutical component and the form numěro with a figure.
-In the second and third lines the standard phrases Da (Dentur) tales doses numero ... and Signa (Signetur) are written:
+The verb Recipe is followed by the Accusative Plural forms Lamellas (or Membranŭlas) ophthalmicas, the preposition cum with the name of the active pharmaceutical component in the Ablative and the form numěro with a figure.
+In the second and third lines the standard phrases Da (Dentur) tales doses numěro ... and Signa (Signētur) are written:

-Recipe: Lamellas ophthalmicas cum Take: Ophthalmic films with novocain
+Recĭpe: Lamellas ophthalmĭcas cum Take: Ophthalmic films with novocain number 8

-Novocaino numero 8 number 8